SMALL BATHROOM RENOVATIONS SPECIALIST

 In the 2016 Census of Population and Housing it was reported that 10% (2,348,434) of all people in Australia were in an apartment that night.
 That is roughly 20% vs people living in houses compared to about 14% in 1991.
 Fast forward to 2020 and we know from just driving around to our new projects that figure would be higher with all the unit developments that have gone up in Sydney.

-It means most people are living in smaller spaces with New South Wales having the highest proportion of apartments relative to all occupied private dwellings (at 21%).
+It means most people are living in smaller homes with New South Wales having the highest proportion of apartments relative to all occupied private dwellings (at 21%).
 That works out to be about 1 million people in Sydney who have a small bathroom.

 Small bathroom renovation average costs?

-The average cost of a small bathroom renovation remodel for a room that is up to 5m square will vary from around $21,000 to $57,000 depending on the quality of fixtures and fittings used.
+The average cost of a small bathroom renovation remodel in Sydney for a room that is up to 5m square will vary from around $21,000 to $57,000 depending on the quality of fixtures and fittings used.
 Read our Sydney Bathroom Renovation Costs guide for more details.

 There are lots of choices and clever design ideas that can be implemented in small spaces if the right choices and preparation is put in place, for example it is even possible to create a small bathroom with a freestanding bath.